pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-statement-ipython-switch
 -----------------------------------
 Send statement at point to IPython interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-statement-ipython-noswitch
 -------------------------------------
 Send statement at point to IPython interpreter.

-Keep current buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-statement-ipython-dedicated
 --------------------------------------
-Send statement at point to IPython unique interpreter.
+Send statement at point to IPython interpreter.

 py-execute-statement-ipython-dedicated-switch
 ---------------------------------------------
-Send statement at point to IPython unique interpreter and switch to result.
+Send statement at point to IPython interpreter.

 py-execute-statement-python3
 ----------------------------